 The best coaches don’t ever tell.
 They ask.
-By using the right questions, a sales manager can help a rep to self-discover big breakthroughs.
+They ask the right questions to help a rep to self-discover big breakthroughs.
 And, this is the most effective way for a rep to take ownership of their activity and results.

 Here is a 3-step process to know which questions to ask reps during coaching sessions:

 Learn to Speak ‘Coach’

 Divide a blank page of notes into two columns.
 In the left column, while listening to a sales rep on a call, make a laundry list of everything you wish you could tell the rep. Don’t show it to him.

 This is the “list of suck,” my friends.
 Every time you cringe, take notes on the left.

 During call downtime, pick your top three potential focus areas and use the right column to translate these into questions.

 - “OMG he went RIGHT through the Gatekeeper.
 Painful.”

 - “Hey, can you tell me your strategy with the gatekeeper?” or “Hey, what made you decide to skip over getting information from the gatekeeper?”